Last updated April 3, 2019. Posted September 24, 2018 in Development, Featured. This post contains affiliate links.

 Developing your mission statement can be one of the most rewarding, satisfying, illuminating and challenging processes you can go through.

-At the end of the process, you will have reflected long and hard on what you believe and why you believe it.
-Consequently, you will know what you want to be, do and achieve, and how the outcome will look.
+At the end of the process, you will have reflected long and hard on core values and why you hold them.
+Consequently, you will achieve clarity on what you want to be, do and achieve, and how the outcome will look.

 There is as much value in the act of creating or refreshing your mission statement as in having one.